dev-cafe/blog/_posts/2018-05-03-docker-images.md

 ## DockerHub

-The container images are automatically built on `DockerHub` at https://hub.docker.com/u/devcafe/ `DockerHub` does not allow dashes in user and organization names.
+The container images are automatically built on `DockerHub` at the [DevCafe organization](https://hub.docker.com/u/devcafe/) `DockerHub` does not allow dashes in user and organization names.
 It's **devcafe**, not **dev-cafe**!

 For example, you can download the `ubuntu16.04-pgi17.4` container locally with: